A new platform for documentation and tutorials is launching soon.

 We are migrating Terraform documentation into HashiCorp Developer, our new developer experience.

-Hands-on: Try the Use Refresh-Only Mode to Sync Terraform State tutorial on HashiCorp Learn.
+Hands-on: Try the Use Refresh-Only Mode to Sync Terraform State tutorial.

 terraform refresh command reads the current settings from all managed

 remote objects and updates the Terraform state to match.

 Warning: This command is deprecated, because its default behavior is unsafe if you have misconfigured credentials for any of your providers.
 See below for more information and recommended alternatives.

 This won't modify your real remote objects, but it will modify the Terraform state.